 Transition Tools and Resources for Ohio's New Learning Standards: K-12 Math

-Alignment Toolkit Phase 1: Gap Analysis - These tools allow educators to closely examine the new Ohio's New Learning Standards and Model Curriculum to determine how well their curriculum addresses the concepts and skills found in the new standards, as well as the required cognitive levels.
+Alignment Toolkit Phase 1: Gap Analysis - These tools allow educators to closely examine the Ohio's Learning Standards and Model Curriculum to determine how well their curriculum addresses the concepts and skills found in the standards, as well as the required cognitive levels.

 Alignment Toolkit Phase 2: Curriculum Revision - These tools create a framework from the standards and model curriculum for planning units around big ideas/concepts; sequencing units to the school year; intradisciplinary and interdisciplinary connections; diverse learner considerations; technology integration; formative, summative and performance-based assessment practices; and resources.